josequinonesii/Responsive_Template/README.md

 ##Description

-I built this tool for my own front-end development projects.
+This tool was built for my own front-end development projects.
 My goal was to include everything I need, and strip out anything I don't.
 This provides a lightweight starting point for web development.

 ##Demo